-By April 2019, for all eligible jobholders, there needs to be a minimum contribution of 8% of qualifying earnings being paid into a qualifying pension plan of which the employer must pay a minimum of 3%.
+From April 2019, there is a minimum contribution of 8% of qualifying earnings that needs to be paid into a qualifying pension plan for all eligible jobholders.
+Of which the employer must pay a minimum of 3%.
 If the employer chooses to pay the minimum 3%, the jobholder will pay the difference, topped up by tax relief from the Government.

-Contribution levels, based on qualifying earnings, are 'phased' between October 2012 and April 2019 as shown in the table below:
+Contribution levels, based on qualifying earnings, have been 'phased' in between October 2012 and April 2019.
+The rates from 6 April 2019 onwards:

 |Time||Employer minimum contribution||Total minimum contribution|

 Employers can pay more than the minimum outlined here and there is flexibility to pay contributions differently.

 - It can be difficult to calculate earnings levels and contributions accurately, especially if earnings are variable.
 To deal with this it's possible for an employer to 'self-certify' their plan using one of three alternative arrangement bases.
 These alternative arrangement contributions have also been phased in through to April 2019.

 - If the employer wants to use an existing plan for qualifying purposes or for automatic enrolment, the basis of the contribution may influence the employer's decision concerning the basis of qualifying earnings.